kkarimov/ICCS2024/README.md

 <p>&nbsp;</p>

 ## Data includes only two label groups.
-If ou have more labels you might want to update:
+If you have more labels you might want to update:

  - 'Network.criterionCls' from nn.BCELoss() to nn.CrossEntropyLoss()